channelaccess/ca/Readme.md

 * Chaining of actions/operations, e.g. set this, then set that, ...
 * Easily get additional metadata to value: Timestamp, Alarms, Graphic, Control
 * Support of all listeners ChannelAccess supports: ConnectionListener, AccessRightListener, Value Listener (Monitor)

+## Compatibility

+Implements CA protocol specified in version 4.13 of the Channel Access Protocol Specification.
+The CA protocol specification is distributed in the documents associated with each EPICS base release.
+For developer convenience a PDF of the current version is available in the [documents](docs) area of this project.

 # Installation